 I live in Virginia and am currently the Director of Production at Amplify Publishing Group, where I work on the entire book creation process with authors, from the manuscript stage to the printed product.
-I have a master's degree in English Literature with a focus on Southern studies, and I love nothing more than to explore this state and the American South, particularly its rural landscapes and small towns.
-Before that, I was the Press Coordinator at NextStop Theatre Company, where I published articles for local magazines, wrote press releases, ran the theatre's website, and helped execute the performances of diverse plays and musicals at one of Northern Virginia's professional theatre companies.
-Sometimes I dream in cartoons, and my role model is Nancy Drew.
+I have bachelor's and master's degrees in English with a focus on the American South.
+I like nothing more than exploring and learning from this region, particularly its rural landscapes and small towns.
+Before that, I was the Press Coordinator at NextStop Theatre Company, where I published articles for local magazines, wrote press releases, ran the theatre's website, and helped execute the performances of crowd-pleasers and avant-garde productions of all types.
+My role model is Nancy Drew.
 In another life, I hope I studied earthquakes in Guadalajara, and my favorite, famous (albeit apocryphal) last words are those of Oscar Wilde: "Either this wallpaper goes or I do."

 A love of the art and substance of the English language began at a very young age, and this